 Childbirth Education Discount: I highly value childbirth education as part of the birth preparation process.
-If you are taking a childbirth class, you are eligible for a discount on my services.
+If you are taking a childbirth class, you will receive a free exercise ball from me for your class!

 If you are deeply invested in the idea of hiring me as your doula but cost is prohibitive, please contact me for alternate options or reccomendations.

 Adding Victoria to our birth team was the best decision my husband and I made during this pregnancy.
 She supported not only me, but also my entire family with such compassion.
 She helped shape my labor into a healing experience by providing education, advocacy and empowerment.
 I am so thankful for her and the role she played.